Pitsea: Education

-Located in Burnt Mills Road is the Basildon Information and Technology Education Centre (ITEC).
-The centre provides both day and night courses in computer IT and design and technology for both school leavers and adults.
+The Basildon Information and Technology Education Centre (ITEC) was formerly located in Burnt Mills Road.
+The centre provided both day and night courses in computer IT and design and technology for both school leavers and adults.
 It was once an infant and junior school for the local area called Nevendon Infant and Junior School, but due to other schools opening in the area, pupil numbers declined and the school eventually closed.

 Essex County Council's Adult Community Learning service operated a satellite centre at Briscoe School in Felmores End until 2016, in addition to the main centre located at Ely House at Churchill Way in Fryerns.

 Transport

-Pitsea is served by Pitsea railway station on the c2c line from London to Southend.
+The town is served by Pitsea railway station on the London, Tilbury and Southend line. c2c operates regular services between London Fenchurch Street, Southend Central and Shoeburyness.

-Local bus services are the 1, 5, 8, 12, 21, 22 and 28 that operate from Pitsea Broadway to the nearby towns of Basildon, Canvey, Southend by First Essex, Arriva Southend and Stephensons.
+Local bus services are routes 1, 5, 8, 12, 21, 22 and 28 that operate from Pitsea Broadway to the nearby towns of Basildon, Canvey and Southend by First Essex, Arriva Southend and Stephensons.